 A law enforcement officer or clerk of the court who knows that the order exists can serve the respondent with a copy of the order at any time, including orally “serving” him or her by telling the respondent the following:

 - the penalties for violating the order; and

 - where the respondent can get a copy of the order.4

-This type of oral notice (or oral "service") is considered valid service.4 It might happen if, for example, the respondent is pulled over by the police for a traffic stop and while running his/her name through their system, the officer is alerted that there is an un-served order.
+This type of oral notice is considered valid service.4 It might happen if, for example, the respondent is pulled over by the police for a traffic stop and while running his/her name through their system, the officer is alerted that there is an un-served order.
 In addition, oral notice of the order may happen if you call the police due to a violation of the order and when the police arrive, they realize that the respondent has not yet been served.
 At that point, the officer is supposed to serve the respondent with a true copy of the order or “serve” him/her orally.
-Then the respondent would be given the chance to comply with (follow) the PPO before s/he can be arrested for violating it.5
+Then the respondent would be given the chance to follow (comply with) the PPO before s/he can be arrested for violating it.5

 1 MCL § 600.2950a(1)